ufvpsa/ufvpsa.github.io/tutors/index.md

 * Tutors have a full support system behind them to advertise for new clients
 * Students can build lasting relationships with tutors, who often can give advice about pathways after high school

-If you're interested in connecting with the PSA either as a student or as a tutor, contact us via the form linked below.
+If you're interested in connecting with the PSA either as a student or as a tutor, send us an email.

-<a markdown="0" href="{{ site.url }}/contact/" class="btn">Contact</a>
+<a markdown="0" href="mailto:ufv.physics@gmail.com" class="btn">Email Us</a>